Workday Named a Leader in Gartner Magic Quadrant for Cloud Core Financial Management Suites for Midsize, Large, and Global Enterprises

 Comments on the News

-“Workday has proven they are a modern cloud system that delivers continuous innovation to its customers and is a true partner for Shelter Insurance,” Tina Workman, vice president of accounting and treasurer, Shelter Insurance.
-“We went live on Accounting Center last year and have since retired several legacy COBOL programs that had little visibility into creating accounting from operational systems.
+“Workday has proven it is a modern cloud system that delivers continuous innovation to its customers and is a true partner for Shelter Insurance,” Tina Workman, vice president of accounting and treasurer, Shelter Insurance.
+“We went live on Accounting Center last year and have since retired several legacy COBOL programmes that had little visibility into creating accounting from operational systems.
 With Workday Accounting Center we have full transparency into detailed accounting creation from close to 75 files from policy, claims, and other systems, streamlining our accounting into one system and providing us with deeper insight into insurance product profitability.”

-“We believe the reason Gartner continues to recognize Workday as a Leader in Cloud Core Financial Management Suites is our deep customer commitment and relentless focus on innovation to help advance the Office of the CFO,” said Terrance Wampler, general manager, Workday Financial Management.
-“For finance organizations, having proven solutions that support current and emerging finance processes provide a clear competitive advantage.
-With Workday, our customers can more easily distill actionable insights from all of their data, quickly remove friction from finance processes, and continuously plan to deliver the strategic business partnership that their organizations require from finance.”
+“We believe the reason Gartner continues to recognise Workday as a Leader in Cloud Core Financial Management Suites is our deep customer commitment and relentless focus on innovation to help advance the Office of the CFO,” said Terrance Wampler, general manager, Workday Financial Management.
+“For finance organisations, having proven solutions that support current and emerging finance processes provides a clear competitive advantage.
+With Workday, our customers can more easily distill actionable insights from all of their data, quickly remove friction from finance processes, and continuously plan to deliver the strategic business partnership that their organisations require from finance.”

 Additional Information